 Tim has a strong conviction that collaboration brings results, and he is one of the drivers behind the SIP concept of cross-sector partnership.
 His experience in building, architecture, teaching and management and his entrepreneurial spirit equip him well to look ‘outside the box’ to find ways to defeat disadvantage.
 Tim has connections with SIP areas that go back to his days as a teacher at Bridgewater High in 1984.

 SIP is also supported by a range of in-house co-creators.

 Andrew is dedicated to improving our communities through innovative design.
 After working at the Tasmania Catholic Education Office for a number of years and building bridges across Tasmania, Andrew now heads up the property development and asset management portfolio for CatholicCare and Centacare Evolve Housing.
 In his own time Andrew is a committed family man, enjoy’s watching the footy and keeping active through Park Run.
 Andrew is also a very active volunteer

-Ben has recently joined the team as Director of Housing and manages the housing portfolio and significant property development programs across our organisation.
+Ben is the Chief Executive Officer of Centacare Evolve Housing and Executive Manager Housing Services for CatholicCare Tasmania and manages the housing portfolio and significant property development programs across our organisation.
 The majority of these new build programs are in the SIP areas.
 His significant experience and strong passion for the residential building industry shows that Ben is devoted to reducing housing stress and meeting our social and affordable housing objectives.
 In his off time, Ben enjoys spending time with his wife and two daughters.